 This ingredient is listed first so it makes up most of the proprietary blend.
-This is form of the amino acid tyrosine.
+This is a form of the amino acid tyrosine.
 N-Acetyl L Tyrosine (NALT) is not the same thing as N-Acetyl Cysteine (NAC), often used to boost glutathione levels.

 When N-Acetyl L Tyrosine gets into the body, it breaks down to the amino acid, tyrosine.

 Does NALT have any weight loss proof?

-Researchers in Denmark showed a tyrosine containing supplement promoted fat loss.
+Researchers in Denmark showed that a tyrosine containing supplement promoted fat loss.
 Because the supplement contained several ingredients (including 300 mg of caffeine) it's impossible to know which ingredient caused this result.